-Top 20 Things To Do in Adelaide With Places to Visit
+20 Things To Do in Adelaide With Places to Visit

-In 2014 Lonely Planet added the capital city of South Australia to the Top 10 Cities in the world to visit and later in 2017 South Australia made it to no. 5 as the best region to travel in the world.
+Although Adelaide is the gateway to many great trips, it is sadly the most underrated city in Australia.
+In 2014, Lonely Planet added the capital city of South Australia to the Top 10 Cities in the world to visit, and later, in 2017, South Australia made it to No. 5 as the best region to travel to in the world.

-Top 20 Things to do in Adelaide
+Top 20 Things to Do in Adelaide For The Solo Traveller

 Walk the Rundle Mall for some serious shopping